 8. Unacceptable behaviour

 The Trustees will not tolerate abusive or unacceptable behaviour towards them, staff, contractors, volunteers, other residents.
-(Refer to the Charity’s’ Charity’s Anti-social Behaviour Policy.)
+(Refer to the Charity’s Anti-social Behaviour Policy.)

 9. Conclusion

-The individual who is the subject of the complaint, will be given a fair chance to set out their position and comment on any adverse findings before a final decision is made.

 We will address all points raised in the complaint and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.

 Any remedy offered will reflect the extent of any service failures and the level of detriment caused to the resident as a result.
 We endeavour to manage expectations and not promise anything that cannot be delivered or would cause unfairness.
 The remedy offer will set out what will happen and by when, in agreement with the complainant where appropriate.
-Any remedy proposed will be followed through to completion.

 In the event that the complaint still remains unresolved, the resident may apply to the Ombudsman under the Independent Housing Ombudsman Scheme.
 Contact details will be given to the resident during Stage One of their complaint.

-A resident or his or her their representative may present a case to the Ombudsman who, if the case is accepted, and after due consideration, will give a ruling which will be binding on all parties.
+A resident or their representative may present a case to the Ombudsman who, if the case is accepted, and after due consideration, will give a ruling which will be binding on all parties.

-The service can be contacted by post, telephone, email or through their website
+The Housing Ombudsman can be contacted by post, telephone, email or through their website

 Contact details: Housing Ombudsman Service PO Box 152 Liverpool L33 7WQ Tel: 0300 111 3000 E-Mail: info@housing-ombudsman.org.uk Web site: www.housing-ombudsman.org.uk